opendatasoft/ods-documentation-explore-api/source/includes/wfs-v2/introduction.md

 # WFS API

-Opendatasoft records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical datasets.
+Huwise records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical datasets.

-The WFS API provides an interface that enables requests for geographical features from the Opendatasoft records.
+The WFS API provides an interface that enables requests for geographical features from the Huwise records.

 This documentation is designed to guide you through the usage of the WFS API in version 2.0.0 with simple conformance class.
 It includes information on the supported operations, examples of typical use cases, common errors, and additional resources.